BEST Starfield Settings For Maximum Performance On PC

 Grass Quality: Ultra

-Alright, our first setting that we chose to select Ultra for.
+Alright, this is the first setting that we chose to select Ultra for.
 Ok, hear me out!
 Grass Quality affects the draw distance for grass in your environment, especially the forested areas outside the cities.
 Now, the lower the quality you set, the lesser the draw distances will be, but there’s no performance impact, either positive or negative, by either Low or Ultra, at least not on the GPU side of things.
 Hence, Ultra is the best option for Grass Quality.

 Contact Shadows: Low